Phenylarsonic acid: Preparation and structure

 Related derivatives are prepared similarly.
-It was first prepared by Michaelis and Loenser.
-X-ray crystallography indicates that the molecules are connected by hydrogen-bonds consistent with short distance of 2.5 Å separating the oxygen atoms.
+It was first prepared by August Michaelis.
+X-ray crystallography shows short intermolecular O···O distances of 2.5 Å, consistent with hydrogen bonding.
 The arsenic center is tetrahedral.

 Related phenylarsonic acids

-Several derivatives of phenylarsonic acid have been used as additives for animal feeds.
-These include 4-hydroxy-3-nitrobenzenearsonic acid (3-NHPAA, or Roxarsone), p-arsanilic acid (p-ASA), 4-nitrophenylarsonic acid (4-NPAA), and p-ureidophenylarsonic acid (p-UPAA).
+Several derivatives of phenylarsonic acid were once used as poultry feed additives.
+These include 4-hydroxy-3-nitrobenzenearsonic acid (3-NHPAA, or Roxarsone), p-arsanilic acid (p-ASA), 4-nitrophenylarsonic acid (nitarsone, 4-NPAA), and p-ureidophenylarsonic acid (carbarsone, p-UPAA).
+They are now banned in the US and EU.